Top Shelf Productions: History

 The company was founded by Chris Staros and Brett Warnock after discussions between the pair at the 1997 Small Press Expo.
-Previously, Warnock had used the Top Shelf name as the title for a self-published anthology, whilst Staros had worked in the industry representing Eddie Campbell in the United States and self-published a number of comics-based zines.
+Previously, Warnock had used the Top Shelf name as the title for a self-published anthology, while Staros had worked in the industry representing Eddie Campbell in the United States and self-published a number of comics-based zines.
 The partnership evolved from combining Warnock's design skills and marketing abilities with Staros' talents for editing and book-keeping.
-The duo started publishing under the name Primal Groove Press, but soon changed the name to Top Shelf.
+The duo started publishing under the name Primal Groove Press, but soon changed it to Top Shelf.

 The first title to be published by the new imprint was Pete Sickman-Garner's Hey, Mister: After School Special, a collection of Garner's previously self-published comic books along with two new tales.
 Works by James Kochalka followed, and then in 1999 the company published Good-bye, Chunky Rice, a work which saw its creator, Craig Thompson, win a Harvey Award and which helped establish Top Shelf's reputation for publishing works of merit, with it being chosen as a book of the year by The Comics Journal (#220) alongside the Top Shelf-distributed From Hell.

 Staros and Warnock have aimed to give their imprint a style "that is quite hip, but also quite endearing", and Staros regularly signs correspondence with the tagline "Your friend thru comics".
 The company launched at a recessional period for comics, and saw themselves as, together with Fantagraphics, Drawn & Quarterly, and the now-defunct Highwater Books, attempting to "change the public perception and face of comics altogether".
 In 2000 Staros delivered the keynote speech at the Ignatz Awards, and argued that the industry must focus more on content, and that more works of the merit of From Hell and Jimmy Corrigan would help the public re-evaluate their perceptions of the medium.

-In April 2002 the collapse of the bookstore distributor LPC caused severe financial problems for the company.
-A $20,000 check the distributor had issued bounced.
+In April 2002, the collapse of the bookstore distributor LPC caused severe financial problems for the company.
+A $20,000 issued by the distributor bounced.
 Investigation by Top Shelf revealed an LPC filing for Chapter 11, a move which left Top Shelf in a perilous state: The company had issued checks based on the LPC check clearing.
 The company called upon the goodwill it had previously established in the comics market and issued a communication asking for help.
-They asked former customers to "find it in your hearts to each spend around fifty bucks ... this would literally pull us through".
-The communication swiftly spread across the internet, with both Neil Gaiman and Warren Ellis disseminating the appeal through their online presences.
+They appealed to former customers to "find it in your hearts to each spend around fifty bucks ... this would literally pull us through".
+The communication swiftly spread across the internet, with both Neil Gaiman and Warren Ellis amplifying the appeal through their online presences.
 The move created such an atmosphere that rival publisher and fellow LPC client Dark Horse felt moved to issue a statement to the effect that they were "in a profitable position."